 Horse and greyhound racing are closely intertwined with betting.
 Tracks of both types do make some money off racing events, but the majority of their income derives from the gambling action that takes place around those events.
 And for many of the spectators, gambling plays a large role in the enjoyment of the sport.

-Competition from other entertainment options coupled with anti-racing lobbying efforts have made it tough for many tracks to stay afloat.
+Competition from other entertainment options coupled with anti-racing lobbying efforts has made it tough for many tracks to stay afloat.
 It looked like a grim situation until online betting hit the scene.
 Online racing betting has proven to be a boon to both horse and greyhound tracks around the world.
 Most racetracks have entered partnerships with betting websites to make their races available to people who would otherwise be unable to attend or bet.
 What we have now is a system in which you can bet on races around the world from the comfort of your home.

 Best Online Racebooks